wilsonj24/Computer-Builder-Website/README.md

-## Jordan Wilson's Personal Portfolio
+## Computer Builder site

-Hey, my name is Jordan and this is my personal portfolio site.
-Here, you can find a lot of skills and projects that I have completed over the last few years.
-I am a current senior at Allegheny College and am majoring in Computer Science and minoring in Economics.
+Hey, my name is Jordan and this is my Computer Builder site.
+Here, you can find a lot of different possible parts you could use to build a computer.
+I have also taken photo submissions of people who have built there own computers with parts that are listed on my site.
-I am an aspiring cybersecurity specialist as I have a passion for security.
 I hope you enjoy!
+Feedback is also welcomed.